2011 WTA Tour Championships: Day 2

 The last match of the day came between two former US Open finalists Vera Zvonareva and Caroline Wozniacki, who has split their former 8 matches in half.
-Zvonareva, the No.6 seed, was the clear aggressor in the match, going for her big groundstrokes – including some particularly impressive backhands – to take the first set in just 35 minutes.
-Wozniacki broke in the last game of the second set to push the match to a third but Zvonareva came alive again, racing out to a double-break 4–1 lead and barely looking back.
+Zvonareva, the No.6 seed, was the clear aggressor in the match, winning the first set in just 35 minutes.
+Wozniacki broke in the last game of the second set to push the match to a third but Zvonareva resumed her aggressive style, racing out to a double-break 4–1 lead.
 The Russian, who just turned 27 last month, won the last seven points of the match to end it 6–2, 4–6, 6–3.
-Although both Zvonareva and Wozniacki are known for their strong defensive skills, the Russian's offense really shone through at the Sinan Erdem Dome – she had by far the bigger numbers for the day, 49 winners to 49 unforced errors (Wozniacki finished the match with 13 winners to 18 unforced errors).